mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 Long format (same data)

-Converting wide --> long format
+Converting wide to long format
 • Doing this manually can be painful if you have a large data set
 • Can convert with code instead!